 Employees with 30 or more years of creditable service.
 They are eligible for regular annuities based on age and service the first full month they are age 60.
-Early retirement reductions are applied if the employee first became eligible for a 60/30 annuity July 1, 1984, or later and retired at ages 60 or 61 before 2002.
+There is no age reduction for those who retire after 2001 with at least 30 years of service.

 Employees with 10-29 years of creditable service, or 5-9 years, if at least 5 years were after 1995.
 They are eligible for regular annuities based on age and service the first full month they are age 62.
-Early retirement annuity reductions are applied to annuities awarded before the employee's full retirement age as explained on the next page.
+Early retirement annuity reductions are applied to annuities awarded before the employee's full retirement age.

 Full retirement age means the age at which an employee can receive full benefits with no reduction for early retirement.
 This ranges from age 65 to age 67, depending upon the year of birth.
 Reduced annuities are still payable at age 62 to those with less than 30 years of service, but the maximum reduction is gradually rising to 30 percent from 20 percent by the year 2022 as a result of social security legislation enacted in 1983.
 Part of the annuity (tier II) is not reduced beyond 20 percent if the employee had any creditable railroad service before August 12, 1983.
-Railroad retirement tiers are explained on pages 33 and 35.
+Railroad retirement tiers are explained in greater detail on pages 33 and 35.

-The annuities of employees retiring after the first full month they are age 60 (for those with 30 years of service) can begin with the first day they are eligible, with up to 6
+The annuities of employees retiring after the first full month they are age 60 (for those with 30 years of service) can begin with the first day they are eligible, with up to 6 months' retroactivity.